vikky225/AUSPOST/README.md

 Post code lookup service
 A postcode service to show the rest api architecture within Australia postcode data.

-This is a sample Java / Maven / Spring Boot Reactive Webflux  (version 1.5.16) application with shared redis and Docker (for redis, pgadmin, postgresql)
+This is a sample Java / Maven / Spring Boot Reactive Webflux (Spring 5) application with shared redis and Docker (for redis, pgadmin, postgresql) along with Spring Reactive Security

 About the Service
 The service is a postcode lookup service.
 It has 3 functions: